East Troy Community Guide

 East Troy Area Library. easttroylibrary.org

-Real Estate in East Troy: 4-Season Homes for Chicago Families
+Real Estate in East Troy: 4-Season Homes for Chicago Buyers

 East Troy real estate covers 4 distinct segments.
 Lake Beulah waterfront for the sailing-and-yacht-club crowd, Potters Lake waterfront for the quieter summer-home buyer with average listings around $800,000, in-village historic homes around the Square at price points well below Geneva Lake, and surrounding Town of East Troy acreage for buyers who want privacy and land.
 With Alpine Valley skiing 10 minutes away, every one of those property types is genuinely a 4-season home.